Country-Style Grilled Ribs Recipe

 - Dash pepper

-- Place ribs in a shallow roasting pan.
-Cover and bake at 325° for 1-1/2 to 2 hours or until meat is tender.
+- 1. Preheat oven to 325°.
+Place ribs in a shallow roasting pan.
+Bake, covered, 1-1/2 to 2 hours or until meat is tender.
 Meanwhile, in a small saucepan, combine the remaining ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 5 minutes, stirring occasionally.
-Pour 1 cup sauce over ribs, turn to coat.
-Let stand for 15 minutes.
+Reduce heat; simmer, uncovered, 5 minutes, stirring occasionally.
+Pour 1 cup sauce over ribs; turn to coat.
+Let stand 15 minutes.

-- Drain and discard marinade.
-Grill ribs, uncovered, over medium heat for 10-12 minutes, basting with 1 cup sauce and turning occasionally.
+- 2. Drain and discard sauce from ribs.
+Grill ribs, uncovered, over medium heat 10-12 minutes or until browned, basting with 1 cup sauce and turning occasionally.
 Serve with remaining sauce.
-Yield: 4 servings.
+Yield: 6 servings.